Advertiser Disclosure

 If you’re trying to purchase a ticket on a particular flight, Silver Medallion customers can get on a priority waitlist if their particular class of service is not available.

-This waitlist is ordered by status, and like most things, Diamonds come first, followed by Platinum and Gold Medallions.
+This waitlist is ordered by status, and like most benefits, Diamonds come first, followed by Platinum and Gold Medallions.
 In most cases, there won’t be too many people trying to waitlist for a sold-out class of service on a paid ticket.

-Bottom Line: If a seat becomes available in the class of service you want to book, Medallion members have first dibs on booking before it is released back into the general booking pool.
+If a seat becomes available in the class of service you want to book, Medallion members have first dibs on booking before it is released back into the general booking pool.

 SkyTeam Elite Status ($100)